-Lay the unit on a flat area and keep movable attachment parts clear of all obstacles.
+4. Lay the unit on a flat area and keep movable attachment parts clear of all obstacles.
 Firmly grasp throttle handle and throttle trigger lockout with left hand and fully depress throttle trigger to wide open position.

-Rapidly pull recoil starter handle/rope (E) until engine fires (or two to three pulls).
+Rapidly pull recoil starter handle/rope (D) until engine fires (or maximum two to three pulls).